 Social Media Savvy - Respecting Their Wishes

-It is never easy to say goodbye to a loved one, and that is no different when it comes to doing the same with all of their online accounts.
+It is never easy to say goodbye to a loved one and whereas there are tangible ways such as a memorial necklace for ashes to help process the grief, dealing with social media online accounts can bring all of the emotions to light once again.
 As often as these accounts get lost in the whirlwind of funeral arrangements and documentation management, it is important to ensure that all accounts are handled properly, and in accordance with your loved one’s wishes and state laws.

 June 5, 2020 by Jeri K. Augustus